cedar-policy/rfcs/text/0034-precomputed-entity-attributes.md

 behavior by default.
 For alternatives that are less breaking, see [Alternatives](#alternatives).

-### Component 2: Construct entities using precomputed `Value`s
+### Component 2: Remove no-longer-necessary interface to precompute `Value`s

+We remove `Entities::evaluate()`, as all `Entities` are now stored in their evaluated form by default.
+This addresses the second point in [Motivation](#motivation).

+This is not a breaking change because `Entities::evaluate()` has not yet been released in any Cedar release.

+## Drawbacks

+- This RFC represents some breaking changes for users upgrading to a new major version of Cedar.
+All breaking changes come with some cost in terms of user experience for existing users.
+This RFC contends that the benefit outweighs the cost in this case.

+## Alternatives

+### Alternative A

+In addition to what is currently proposed in this RFC, we could add the following change, allowing users to construct entities using precomputed `Value`s.

+__Motivation__

+Today, `Entity::new()` requires callers to pass in attribute values as `RestrictedExpression`.
+For some callers, evaluating these `RestrictedExpression`s is an unnecessary source of runtime evaluation errors (and performance overhead).

+__Detailed design__

-Second, we add new constructors for `Entities` and `Entity` which take `Value`s instead of `RestrictedExpression`s.
+We add new constructors for `Entities` and `Entity` which take `Value`s instead of `RestrictedExpression`s.
-These constructors would work without throwing evaluation errors, in contrast to the existing constructors after the changes described above.
+These constructors would work without throwing evaluation errors, in contrast to the existing constructors after the changes described in the main part of this RFC.
-This addresses the third point in [Motivation](#motivation).

 This change requires that we expose `Value` in our public API in some manner (probably via a wrapper around the Core implementation, as we do for many other